Fundamental Bias in Inverting Random Sampling Matrices with Application to Sub-sampled Newton: Useful Lemmas

-for any integer $T \geq 2$ and some constant $L_T > 0$ independent of $n$. \end{lemma} We will use \Cref{lem:Burkholder} to establish concentration results for resolvent/inverse matrices.
-In that context, the increasing $\sigma$-field $\mathcal F_i$ is defined with respect to the independent trials of random sampling (i.e., the rows of the random sampling matrix $\S \in \RR^{m \times n}$ in \Cref{def:RS}, see \Cref{lemma:cond_var} in \Cref{subsec:discussion_theo:inverse-bias} and the discussion thereafter.
+We will use \Cref{lemm:martingale_rosenthal_sharp} to establish concentration results for resolvent/inverse matrices.
+In that context, the increasing $\sigma$-field $\mathcal F_i$ is defined with respect to the independent trials of random sampling (i.e., the rows of the random sampling matrix $\S \in \RR^{m \times n}$ in \Cref{def:RS}, see \Cref{lemma:max_expec} in \Cref{subsec:discussion_theo:inverse-bias} and the discussion thereafter.

 \begin{theorem}[Hanson-Wright inequality,~\citet{vershynin2018high}] Assume $\x = (x_1, \ldots, x_n) \in \RR^n$ be a random vector with independent, mean-zero, sub-gaussian variables.
 For a matrix $\M\in\RR^{n\times n}$ and any $t \geq 0$, then we have